jbmilgrom/blogg/src/post/identity-state-time.md

     click → onclick → "bankAccount.withdraw(withdrawalAmount.get())"
     ...

 The “click withdraw” script occurs asynchronously sometime after the “select withdrawal amount” script has completed.
-Communication between the two scripts occurs through shared reference to the amount variable underlying the withdrawalAmount object.
-Calls to withdrawalAmount.get() will return updates by withdrawalAmount.set(value), notwithstanding the asynchrony of such reads and writes.
+Communication between the two scripts occurs through shared reference to the `amount` variable underlying the `withdrawalAmount` object.
+Calls to `withdrawalAmount.get()` will return updates by `withdrawalAmount.set(value)`, notwithstanding the asynchrony of such reads and writes.

 Synchronous functions can communicate by simply passing around results.
 The result from one function becomes the input of another.
 Asynchronous scripts, by contrast, share a mutable place in memory instead of the values themselves.
 Consequently, we must also share a mutable place in memory to communicate between asynchronous scripts in the functional program implementation.
 On the other hand, with a light amount of infrastructure, we can usher such imperative code to the application perimeter and carve out space for a functional core, creating a “[functional core, imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell).”

 <script async src="//jsfiddle.net/jmilgrom/mv2187zo/embed/js,html,result/"></script>

-The program now consists of functions parseInt and withdraw, called against specific events `WITHDRAWAL_AMOUNT` and `WITHDRAW`.
+The program now consists of functions `parseInt` and `withdraw`, called against specific events `WITHDRAWAL_AMOUNT` and `WITHDRAW`.
 The state of the program has not been reflected directly into distinct objects.
-Instead, a program _function_ is called with the state resulting from the previous call, together with event data from any user interaction, in order to produce the starter state for the next. program resembles an iterative, recursive function.
-Yet, calls to program occur asynchronously.
+Instead, a `program` _function_ is called with the state resulting from the previous call, together with event data from any user interaction, in order to produce the starter state for the next. `program` resembles an iterative, recursive function.
+Yet, calls to `program` occur asynchronously.
 Just as with the object-oriented ATM program, a user may begin the functional ATM program by first selecting a withdrawal amount, _then_ clicking withdraw:

     select → onchange → "store.publish('WITHDRAWAL_AMOUNT', {amount:value})"
     click → onclick → "store.publish('WITHDRAW')"
     ...

-The imperative shell (i.e the store) maintains a reference to the state resulting from the previous call to program, in order to pass such state to the next, orchestrating communication between asynchronous calls to program.
+The imperative shell (i.e the `store`) maintains a reference to the `state` resulting from the previous call to `program`, in order to pass such `state` to the next, orchestrating communication between asynchronous calls to `program`.

 ### Time as a Series of States

 Unlike object-oriented programming, functional programming provides no model for traditional time.
 Mathematical functions are time*less*.
-Computation of a function f(x) a “second time” with the same argument will produce the same result _whenever_ computed; a mathematical statement like f(20) = 80 will not be made any less true by insinuating time.
+Computation of a function `f(x)` a “second time” with the same argument will produce the same result _whenever_ computed; a mathematical statement like `f(20) = 80` will not be made any less true by insinuating time.
 Similarly, time is no matter against procedures that model mathematical function computation.
 Simple functions,

 ```js
 const decrement100 = (x) => 100 - x;